zzhangjii/learning-library/lab-guides/LabGuide400.md

 ## Objectives

-- Create a Mobile Application
+- Create a Mobile Application.
-- Access the REST services you deployed in Lab 300 on OKE
+- Access the REST services you deployed in Lab 300 on OKE.
-- Deploy the mobile application to your phone (Android based)
+- Deploy the mobile application to your phone (Android based).

 ## Required Artifacts

-- Lab 300 needs to be completed with the AlphaOffice REST application deployed
+- Lab 300 needs to be completed with the AlphaOffice REST application deployed.

 # Login in and Create the Application